 - Consider dead plants and spent seed heads as overwintering shelters for moths, butterflies, and other wildlife.
 Chop them down in late winter/early spring after you’ve inspected them for eggs, cocoons and other signs of life.

-Thank you for your commitment to help restore pollinators.
-We join the bees, butterflies, bats, birds and beetles in our gratitude for your commitment to help pollinators.
+Thank you for your commitment to helping restore pollinators.
+We join the bees, butterflies, bats, birds, and beetles in our gratitude for your commitment to help.
 And gracias to our community collaborators for helping us pollinate this idea.

 Dead Monarch caterpillars fall victim to pesticide-laced milkweed.

 Warning: KNOW YOUR GROWERS